Jesse Hahn

 Jesse Hahn Bio

-Jesse Allen Hahn (born July 30, 1989) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in Major League Baseball (MLB) for the San Diego Padres, Oakland Athletics, Kansas City Royals, and Seattle Mariners.
-The Tampa Bay Rays selected Hahn in the sixth round of the 2010 MLB draft, marking the beginning of his professional career in baseball.
+Jesse Allen Hahn, born on July 30, 1989, is an American professional baseball pitcher who is currently a free agent.
+He has played in Major League Baseball (MLB) for the San Diego Padres, Oakland Athletics, Kansas City Royals, and Seattle Mariners.
+The Tampa Bay Rays selected Hahn in the sixth round of the 2010 MLB draft, beginning a career that has spanned more than a decade across multiple organizations.

 Early Life and Background